 If your course is focused on corporate training, many team leaders would love to see how their company’s users are actually progressing through the course.

 Are they completing the course material?
 Do they understand it?

 Providing the right statistics and user tracking is a game-changer for your corporate clients.

 3. Ease of purchasing new licenses

-Using the above method of licensing your membership site/online course material to teams means that you can automatically tag them in your marketing automation system as “team clients”.
+Using the above method of licensing your membership site and online course material to teams means that you can automatically tag them in your marketing automation system as “team clients”.

-Everything from unique funnels and resources become much easier to manage and grow.
+Everything from unique funnels and resources will become much easier to manage and grow.

-Speaking of those funnels… coming up with the best way to advertise a training course for companies might follow a similar online marketing funnel as selling to individuals… with a few tweaks.
+Speaking of those funnels… coming up with the best way to advertise a training course for companies might follow a similar online marketing funnel as selling to individuals, but with a few tweaks.